jez/symbol/README.md

 TODO(jez) Implement test harness

-Implement a test framework, then add tests for:

-- test that the scaffold code typechecks
-- shellcheck the `symbol` script
+- run most commands with files missing
   - `symbol clean` with no `TARGET.cm` and no `TARGET.mlb`
-- two copies of `symbol` and `.symbol.mk` should each be `+1 -1 ~0`
-  - the copies in the scaffold should have
+  - ...
+- grep for `error` logs and try to exercise them all

 ## Developer Notes